-The United States is looking to elevate the discussion with Russia to something more meaningful, something that involves stabilization efforts, attempting to curtail the Syrian Civil War, and thinking about what happens post ISIS.
-That's not necessarily a bad strategy at all because the United States does need to move beyond just thinking about ISIS.
-Honestly, if you defeat ISIS, but you don't have a meaningful solution to the Syrian crisis, or at least a stabilizing effort, then there's always going to be the space for all sorts of extremists to pop up again, as we've seen in Iraq.
+The United States is looking to elevate the discussion with Russia to something more meaningful, something that involves stabilization efforts, attempting to curtail the Syrian Civil War, and thinking about what happens post-IS.
+That's not necessarily a bad strategy at all because the United States does need to move beyond just thinking about IS.
+Honestly, if you defeat IS, but you don't have a meaningful solution to the Syrian crisis, or at least a stabilizing effort, then there's always going to be the space for all sorts of extremists to pop up again, as we've seen in Iraq.

 OK, and why did Russia want this?

 This specific region was part of the four areas designated by the Astana [peace] process [which excluded the US] as one of the four Syrian de-escalation zones between Iran, Turkey, and Russia.
 And what happened was, the Israelis, the Americans, and the Jordanians have a lot of interest in this specific zone, just because it lies next to Israel and Jordan.
 So this area was divorced from the Astana process and taken from the Astana process and put in a special category of negotiation between Russia, the United States, Jordan, and Israel.
 So it's not part of the Astana process anymore.
 It's a separate process that brings the United States into the negotiation.

 Is there anything Trump maybe wasn't considering?
 He has a reputation for just agreeing with whoever he's in the room with.